Have a question? Tweet us.

 Q: If you can't pronounce it can you still eat it?

 A: Yes!
 Although we suggest you cram more fries into your mouth, or call it "that delicious gravy-cheese-potato-stuff, you know, whatsitcalled?" so that no one makes fun of you.

 Q: Where is the fest?

-A: The fest will be held February 24th, 2013 at the Haymarket Pub & Brewery.
+A: The fest will be held in February of 2014, with the location TBD.

 Q: How much does it cost to

 A: Ticket prices will be announced before tickets go on sale.
 This is a 21+ event.
 All profits from ticket sales will be donated to charity.

 A: You can drive there, or take the bus.
 A cab is a excellent plan, too!
 If you live nearby, you could even walk.
 We'll get some maps together for you shortly.